Share this Article

 As a recent graduate blowing through my savings, all of the start-up fees (ads, business cards, certificates, etc.), which added up to about $400, felt like an enormous burden.
-And while I understood the concept of independent contractor status in theory, in practice, it means working at least 9 a.m. to 6 p.m., five, six, seven days a week without a guaranteed income.
+I thought I understood being an independent contractor.
+In practice, though, it meant working at least 9 a.m.-6 p.m., five, six, seven days a week, without a guaranteed income.

 It's a process: you find out about listings through your connections or from your company’s database and you spend hours a day creating ads for those places.
 Then, once you have a potential client, you compile a list of all suitable places.
 Here’s where things get tricky.

 I had amazing experiences with some clients.
 But I also had clients call me at 4 a.m. on Christmas morning, then cancel 20 minutes after they were supposed to arrive (and after it took me an hour and a half to get to the apartment).
 I've had clients that loved everything about the apartment and were “totally ready to sign a lease tomorrow!” and then fell off the face of the Earth.
 And then you have to do it all over again, just hoping to rent one apartment.

 In addition, nearly every client, regardless of price point, had an issue with the broker’s fee.
 Even if I told them up front exactly what my cost was, they tried to negotiate.